Cafés, restaurants and retail outlets

 Cafés, restaurants and similar retail food outlets need to notify the local council of their business and food activity details.

-From 1 September 2015, notification is satisfied via applications to local council for services, permits and approvals, and through rates notice registrations.
+Notification is satisfied via applications to local council for services, permits and approvals, and through rates notice registrations.

 Skills & knowledge

 The owners of food businesses are responsible for making sure that all people who handle food or food contact surfaces in their business, and the people who supervise this work, have the skills and knowledge they need to handle food safely.

 To satisfy the food standards, they do not need skills and knowledge for other jobs in the business.

 For example, someone who makes sandwiches will need skills and knowledge that are quite different to the skills and knowledge needed by someone who does the cleaning.

 However, if some staff help with other work when people are away, or sometimes supervise other food handlers, they must also have the skills and knowledge for this other work as well as the skills and knowledge to do their regular work.

 For a guide see FSANZ Safe Food Australia Division 2.

 Requirements are set out in the Food Standards Code, Standard 3.2.2 - Food Safety Practices and General Requirements, clause 3.